schrotie/shadow-query/demo/extend/README.md

 So ShadowQuery ain't kicking it for you?
 Well, it ain't no old dog, let's teach it some new tricks!

-Play with the "TODO list" demo at [codepen].
+Play with the "Extending ShadowQuery" demo at [codepen].

 I have a problem.
 And you must suffer for it :-( The voices tell me to order the methods in the class alphabetically.
 Yet, starting with the alphabetically simpler second method didactically makes more sense.
 And I'm getting ahead of myself.
 Ugh, gosh!

 First things first: if you want to extend ShadowQuery ... the ECMA Script language has a keyword "extends", so this is really straightforward: import the ShadowQuery class and extend it.
 Now for the second method in the demo.
 Cough.

 jQuery had this really handy `css` method that allowed you to get computed CSS and set one or more style properties.
 This is not in original ShadowQuery because you _should_ usually not set inline style.
-Instead declare all required styles in you component style and switch classes.
+Instead declare all required styles in your component style and switch classes.
 Now, if you need an animation, just add transition or animation to your style.
 Don't animate inline style with JavaScript!

 However, there are cases where setting inline style makes sense, mostly having to do with absolute positioning.
 And anyway, who am I to tell you what to do and don't?
 So lets add that funky `css` method.